lawrennd/old_talks/_r250/bayesian-gp-lvm.md

 ---

-This week's lecture will be on Bayesian Manifold Relevance Determination.
+This week's lecture will be on the Bayesian Gaussian Process Latent variable Model.

 The paper details are [available here](http://proceedings.mlr.press/v9/titsias10a.html).